laravel-workflow/laravel-workflow.github.io/blog/2026-02-07-building-a-durable-ai-travel-agent-with-laravel.md

 ```bash
 php artisan app:ai
 ```
-Note: You can optionally inject a failure at one of the booking steps by running it with the `--inject-failure` e.g. `php artisan app:ai --inject-failure flight`.
+Note: You can optionally inject a failure at one of the booking steps by running it with the `--inject-failure` flag e.g. `php artisan app:ai --inject-failure flight`.
 Valid options are `hotel`, `flight` or `car`.